 You will still look pregnant after you give birth, even though you aren’t anymore.
-When you give birth, your body won’t immediately shrink back to the way it was before you got pregnant.
-Your stomach is likely to stay round and swollen for a little while after you give birth.
+When you give birth, your body won’t immediately shrink back to how it was before you got pregnant.
+Your stomach will likely stay round and swollen for a little while after giving birth.
 Some of this is extra pounds, but it’s mostly because your uterus needs time to contract in size.
 This is normal and nothing to worry about.

 Breastfeeding Is Not Intuitive

 There’s a common belief that women naturally understand how to breastfeed.
-In fact, breastfeeding must be learned and even practiced.
+Breastfeeding must be learned and even practiced.
 If you decide to breastfeed, you will learn through trial and error.
 It can even be painful at first.
 If you aren’t getting it right, try not to beat yourself up about this.
 It’s normal.

 Ask for help from lactation consultations, books, friends, and the internet.
 Pain should be checked out; it could sign a shallow latch, a tongue-tied baby, or a clogged duct.
-There’s no shame in asking for help, or deciding that breastfeeding isn’t for you at al.
+There’s no shame in asking for help or deciding that breastfeeding isn’t for you.

 We all know about pregnancy cravings, but many pregnant women experience the opposite and struggle to eat much while pregnant.
-They feel repulsed by a lot of foods, and finding a growing person inside you makes you feel full quicker.
+They feel repulsed by many foods, and finding a growing person inside you makes them feel full quicker.

 Instead, you may experience cravings during breastfeeding.
 Breastfeeding burns calories, so it makes sense that you’re hungry.
-However, you may feel more than hungry and experience intense cravings for all kinds of foods.
+However, you may feel more than hungry and experience intense cravings for food.

 Swaddling Is Hard

 In theory, wrapping a baby comfortably in a blanket sounds easy.
-But the reality of trying to wrap a tiny, screaming, wriggling person into a blanket is much harder.
-Babies have surprisingly strong arms and legs, they won’t stay still, and you’ll be trying to do this when really tired.
+But the reality of trying to wrap a tiny, screaming, wriggling person into a blanket is much more complex.
+Babies with surprisingly solid arms and legs won’t stay still, and you’ll be trying to do this when tired.

-When you’ve finally wrestled them in, they seem to masters of escaping their swaddling.
-You will get better with practice, but it is a tough skill to master.
+When you’ve finally wrestled them in, they seem to be masters of escaping their swaddling.
+You will improve with practice, but it is a challenging skill to master.